What Insurance Coverage Do Entrepreneurs Need?

 - And in some cases can include Employers Liability and Non-Owned Automobile Liability coverages.

 Having CGL Insurance can cover defense and damages against a lawsuit if your business's products or services cause or are alleged to have caused bodily injury or property damage to others.
 All Entrepreneurs, including home-based Entrepreneurs, should be carrying a CGL policy as it can cover against a lawsuit arising from property or bodily damage while a client is visiting your home office.
 Your home or renter's insurance may likely not cover claims related to your business.
-Check out our Guide for Home-Based Entrepreneurs for more information.

 Professional Liability Insurance (E&O) protects your company against claims arising from failure to provide the expected service level or financial loss from wrongful acts that would not be covered under your Commercial General Liability (CGL) insurance.
 Business professionals and Entrepreneurs providing a service, advice or consultation - such as accountants, consultants, lawyers, architects and other professional services - can benefit from this kind of coverage.